debswell/sales-forecast-debswell/README.md

-# skripsi
+# sales forecast

-This repository I use to build a projcet of my thesis
+this project I made for sales forecast in a store at e-commerce